Club World Cup Matchday 1 Best Captains

 Wednesday 18 June

 CWC Fantasy managers are spoilt for choice on Wednesday.
-Providing we can captain a player in every match could mean we look to Inter in the opening match.
-Their back-three system helped wing-back Denzel Dumfries (€6.3m) become one of the most dangerous in his position last season.
+Inter’ back-three system helped wing-back Denzel Dumfries (€6.3m) become one of the most dangerous in his position last season.
 The Dutchman hit 20+ attacking returns in all competitions last campaign, so he offers multiple routes to points.

 Not long after that match, Manchester City take on Wydad AC, which is a match the English side should win and win well.
 With that in mind it could be difficult to avoid penalty taking striker Erling Haaland (€11m).
 Spearheading the attack of one of several tournament favourites immediately makes him a captaincy standout, not just today but across the entire Matchday.